liufeng2317/ADFWI/examples/validation/marmousi2_acoustic_reduced/README.md

-# Marmousi2 Acoustic bv1.2 Validation
+# Marmousi2 Acoustic Reduced Validation

 This folder contains a separate validation workflow for the existing Marmousi2 acoustic example: